thiswillbeyourgithub/llm_agent/README.md

 ## TODO
 * tell simonw
-* implement tree of thoughts etc
+* make autonomous agent more stable
 * find a way to implement streaming
-* *later* use griptape instead of langchain when they implement their search
+* *later* use griptape instead of langchain when they implement their search?